krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 how general, always has a trajectory in time that lies on this *same* manifold.

 This is a powerful constraint and insight that we can use to study the behavior of complex systems, and in order to make this easier to calculate we will introduce a tool called the presence matrix that makes it easier to keep track of the computations involved in doing this.

 ## The Presence Matrix

 A *presence matrix* captures this structure by sampling a set of presence density functions over a fixed set of time intervals.
 Specifically, if we fix a time granularity—such as hours or days—we can construct a matrix in which:

-- *Rows* correspond to individual presence density functions (e.g., for each $( e, b)$ pair),
+- *Rows* correspond to individual signals (e.g., for each $( e, b)$ pair),
 - *Columns* correspond to non-overlapping time intervals _that cover the time axis_,